Using dotPeek as a Symbol Server

 If the PDB file is received from another symbol server, you can either disable this server or move the dotPeek symbol server up in the list of symbol servers (in the Visual Studio options).

-Check if the assembly is optimized when Visual Studio is in the debug mode — open the Modules window ( ) and check the Optimized column.
+Another problem with debugging compiled assemblies is optimized assemblies.
+For optimized assemblies, some debugger functions are just not available, e.g. you would not see values of local variables, even if symbol files are correct.
+You can check if the assembly is optimized when Visual Studio is in the debug mode - open the Modules window ( ) and check the Optimized column.